Ashley Eastham: Fleetwood Town

-On 20 May 2016, Eastham joined fellow league one side Fleetwood Town from Rochdale, after penning a two-year deal.
+On 20 May 2016, Eastham joined fellow League One side Fleetwood Town from Rochdale, after signing a two-year deal.
 On the day of signing, Eastham said, "One of the biggest factors in me coming here was the ambition from the chairman and manager.
-I felt it was something I wanted to be a part of".
+I felt it was something I wanted to be a part of."

-Having been named the clubs' player of the season, Fleetwood exercised a one-year contract extension for him at the end of the 2017–18 season.
+Having been named the club’s player of the season, Fleetwood exercised a one-year contract extension for him at the end of the 2017–18 season.

 Salford City

 On transfer deadline day, 31 January 2020 he joined Salford City.
 Eastham was immediately appointed team captain by then manager Graham Alexander.

-In March 2021, Eastham captained Salford at Wembley as they beat League One side Portsmouth in the (EFL) Football League Trophy final, the first major trophy in the clubs history.
+In March 2021, Eastham captained Salford at Wembley as they beat League One side Portsmouth in the Football League Trophy final, the first major trophy in the club’s history.

-In May 2022, Eastham signed a new one year deal upon the expiry of his previous deal.
+In May 2022, Eastham signed a new one-year deal upon the expiry of his previous deal.